merenlab/merenlab.org/tutorials/infant-gut/index.md

 80          DAY_24     7955  233        0                   TT             Day17a_QCcontig1_split_00012
 ```

 Good, everything checks out.
-Now since we know the split names and positions in splits, we can in fact see where they actually are using the {% include ARTIFACT name="interactive" %} interface to visualize the merged profile database again, and look at the wider context using the 'inspect' option.
+Now since we know the split names and positions in splits, we can in fact see where they actually are using the interactive interface to visualize the merged profile database again, and look at the wider context using the 'inspect' option.
 Which I have already done for you:

 [![E. faecalis SNVs](images/e-faecalis-SNV-context.gif)](images/e-faecalis-SNV-context.gif){:.center-img .width-50}